Log purity, torsors on root stacks and log Nori fundamental group: Log Purity Theorem

 Let $S$ be a log regular log scheme and let $X/S$ be a log curve as in \cite[Definition~2.4.1.1]{molcho_wise_2022}.
 In particular, $X \to S$ is log smooth.
 Let $U \subset S$ be the dense open subset where the log structure is trivial, so that $X_U \to U$ is smooth.

-In \cite{saraT}, the authors studied the problem of extending $G$-fppf torsors from $X_U$ to $X$, and related this question to extending morphisms to the \textit{logarithmic Jacobian} of $X/S$, as defined in \cite{molcho_wise_2022} and \cite{HMOP}.
+In \cite{saraT}, the authors studied the problem of extending $G$-fppf torsors from $X_U$ to $X$, and related this question to extending some group homomorphisms into the \textit{logarithmic Jacobian} of $X/S$, as defined in \cite{molcho_wise_2022} and \cite{HMOP}.
 More precisely, they prove the following.

 \begin{theorem}\cite[Corollary 3.14]{saraT} Let $X/S$ be a log curve and assume that $S$ is log regular with $U \subset S$ the dense open with trivial log structure.
-We assume that both the underlying schemes of $X$ and $S$ are integral.
 Let $G$ be a finite flat group scheme over $S$ such that its Cartier dual $G^D$ is \'etale.
 Then there is an isomorphism

 \end{theorem}

 Group schemes satisfying the hypothesis of the theorem are essentially diagonalizable group schemes.
 In what follows, we extend this result to linearly reductive group schemes.